arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 estimated_time_in_minutes: 60

 @pre_reqs
 Learners should have some knowledge about patterns in biomedical data and understand the utility of regular expressions (regex).
 For an introduction to these concepts, consider the [Demystifying Regular Expressions](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_regular_expressions/demystifying_regular_expressions.md#1) module.
+Having previously encountered an online regular expression checker may also be useful.
 @end

 @learning_objectives